the-shadowmen/prow-devconf/manifests/ssl/lets-encrypt/README.md

 # Deploy SSL certificate manifests

+**DISCLAIMER**: Before apply the manifests ensure you have reviewed it in order to match the external IP of your ingresses and the desired name for your resources

 - We need at first to create the Let's Encrypt issuer into our cert-manager
 ```
 kubectl create -f le-clusterissuer.yaml